kvkvkv01/megupo/README.md

-# Meguca Liftoff
+# Megupo

- A Simple & Straightforwad Script for building Bakape's Shamichan on a fresh Debian server.
+ A Simple & Straightforwad Script for building Bakape's Shamichan/Meguka on a fresh Debian server.

 ## What Gets Installed